OCTO-Hurricane/Auditrex/documentation/architecture/data-model.md

 The performance of the UX shall be optimized, by avoiding to preload all possible targets for the security exception.

-## Incidents

-Significant security incidents can be traced in CISO Assistant.
-An incident object has the following fields:
-- ref_id/name/description
-- qualifications
-- severity (like security exceptions)
-- status: new/in progress/solved/closed/rejected

-Incidents can be linked to threats, assets, owners.

-Incidents contain a table of timeline_entry objects.

-Timeline_entry objects have the following fields:
-- entry (a string to describe the entry)
-- entry_type within detection/mitigation/observation/status_changed/severity_changed
-- observation
-- timestamp (we can report an event that has occured in the past)

-status_changed and severity_changed entries are automatically generated.

-Entry type cannot be updated.

 ## Libraries

 Libraries can contain: